worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 The directory name has three components: the package name, version and a hash of all the package information, such as configuration options.
 Two packages on two different systems with the same hash will be identical, but two packages with the same name and version but different hashes will have slight differences.
 Because of this, we can install multiple versions of the same package, neatly solving our App #1 and App #2 dependency hell.

-Whereas a package manager like Apt might scatter the contents of an installed program across `/bin`, `/etc`, `/usr` and other directories that require special privileges to write to, Nix keeps everything in `/nix/store`.
+Whereas a package manager like APT might scatter the contents of an installed program across `/bin`, `/etc`, `/usr` and other directories that require special privileges to write to, Nix keeps everything in `/nix/store`.
 This lets us securely install packages as a non-privileged user.

 Packages in Nix are built using *derivations*, which you can think of as build scripts.
 All derivations are written in the Nix language, a functional programming language, similar to Haskell or F#.
 If you haven't used a functional language before, the most fundamental thing to understand is that there isn't any persistent state, i.e. you can't define variables outside of functions.
 Functional languages are composed of functions that take some input and produce some output.
 Every time a function is executed with a given input, it will return the same output.
 This requires a different approach and way of thinking to traditional imperative programming languages but enhances predictability and reproducibility of output, two very good qualities for a build system.